DevBilalAhmad/UrbanRentVista/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
-We are profoundly grateful for the support and guidance provided by our supervisor, Professor Shazaid Shahib.
+We are profoundly grateful for the support and guidance provided by our supervisor, Professor Dr.Shehzaid Shahib.
 His advice and encouragement were instrumental in shaping this project.
 We also thank our family, friends, and all participants who provided valuable feedback and data.

 ---

-Feel free to modify any sections to better fit your project specifics and personal preferences.